I design complex products with high standards. currently at Oplit

 Redesign of the association flow between the user account and the shop, making it transparent and error-resistant.

-Product Design Prototypage Research UI Design
+Product Design Prototyping Research UI Design

 600+ successful associations per day